Trainers

 Positive Punishment

 The dog’s behavior makes something bad happen.
 (Positive means something is added, punishment means the behavior decreases.)
 Example: When your dog jumps on you you knee him hard in the chest.
 He gets off.
 His behavior (jumping up) made something bad happen; something was added (your knee in his chest).
 As a result, your dog is more likely to think twice before jumping on you again.
+This is also what happens when applying shock, stim, or buzz collars.
+Let’s say a dog barks at something outside.
+You apply a shock until the barking stops and eventually (quickly) the barking stops but it can also be generalized to whatever he saw at that moment being something that causes pain.
+He may not associate the collar with the the pain but what it is he’s looking at.
 “Positive trainers” do not use positive punishment very much, if at all.
+Positive punishment seems to work quickly in many cases but can cause more underlying issues in the long run.

 Negative Punishment